-It is estimated that in 1970 there were approximately six million physically handicapped whose mobility was limited as a result of a chronic or long-term medical condition and at least another 4.6 million people whose mobility was limited by a serious but short-term illness or injury.
-The largest group of people that consistently experience difficulty with transportation is the aging and there are others excluded by over or undersize, or pregnancy.
-These groups combined total nearly 44 million people with limited social and economic opportunities who would benefit significantly in time savings, comfort, and convenience for the duration of their handicap if transportation were improved.
-The able-bodied passenger, such as the passenger who carries his suitcases or bulky parcels around the terminal or a mother with a child to look after, may at one time or another be handicapped in his travel experience.
-It can be seen that the design and operating changes that could be made to accomodate the chronically handicapped could improve the quality of transportation for the rest of the population.
+In the publication, Travel Barriers published by the Department of Transportation it is estimated that in 1970 there were approximately six million physically handicapped whose mobility was limited as a result of a chronic or long-term medical condition.
+The publication also states that the largest group of people that consistently experiences difficulty with transportation is the aging who numbered 15 million at the time of the report.
+Also there were at least another 4.6 million people whose mobility was limited by a serious but short-term illness or injury.
+There are others excluded by over or undersize, or pregnance.
+As stated in the publication:

+"When all of these groups are combined, they total nearly 44 million people with limited social and economic opportunities who would benefit significantly in time savings, comfort and convenience for the duration of their handicap if transportation were improved."

+This publication also states that the able-bodied passenger, such as the passenger who carries his suitcases or bulky parcels around the terminal, may at one time or another be considered handicapped in his travel experience.
+Other handicaps arise from social roles such as a mother with a child to look after or a child who is too short-legged to climb steps.
+As pointed out in this publication:

+"It can be seen that the design and operating changes that could be made to accomodate the chronically handicapped could improve the quality of transportation for the rest of the population."

-The publication, Travel Barriers lists a number of handicaps which limit people in their willingness and ability to travel:
+Travel Barriers lists a number of handicaps which limit people in their willingness and ability to travel:

-"Wait standing Go more than one block

-Go up stairs Go down stairs Go up/down inclines Stoop, kneel, crouch Lift and carry weights up to ten pounds Reach Handle or grasp Move in crowds Identify visual cues Identify audio cues."
+"Wait standing Go more than one block Go up stairs Go down stairs Go up/down inclines Stoop, kneel, crouch Lift and carry weights up to ten pounds Reach Handle or grasp Move in Crowds Identify visual cues Identify audio cues."